EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 We want to hear about what you are enthusiastic about in the computing world - whether it's a project you are having fun with, a fascinating bug you solved or the story of how you learned something special.
 Whether you want to talk about hardware or software, and regardless of your background or profession.

-We want to encourage you to submit a talk:
+We especially encourage you to submit a talk if:
-* if you are a first time speaker.
+* you are a first time speaker.
-* if you are part of an underrepresented group in technology.
+* you are part of an underrepresented group in technology.
-* if you hesitated submitting to other conferences, because you have the feeling that you are less qualified or that you have nothing to contribute.
+* you hesitated submitting to other conferences, because you have the feeling that you are less qualified or that you have nothing to contribute.

 All talks will be ten minutes long; this amount of time is easy to underestimate, or indeed overestimate.
 This is why we ask for a proposed **timeline**.